 I stopped drinking over four years ago and have been enthusiastically working on re-branding sobriety ever since.

 Drinking alcohol has been sold to most of us as the elixir of life since we were young children.
 I remember as a child listening to the grownups downstairs having a GREAT NOISY TIME while I went reluctantly up to bed.
 As the evening progressed, sometimes those drinking grownups began fighting, or eventually, they began getting downright frightening, but even if I was sometimes frightened I romanticized the drinking.
-It was social and it was “sexy” and they were doing one of those mysterious GROWN-UP things that I ultimately aspired to do too.
-Drinking is what I learned that grown-ups do.
+To my mind as a child the alcohol made the party.
+The drinking was social and it was “sexy” and the adults were doing one of those mysterious GROWN-UP things that I ultimately aspired to do too.
 I was sold a way to behave by their example, even if me behaving that way was the last thing they hoped for.

 I’m not buying the idea anymore that alcohol is the elixer of love and life and I haven’t for a long time.
 I had to fight to get to the point where I felt good about not drinking though.
 It took years of questioning my drinking and worrying over whether or not I was an alcoholic before I was finally able to stop.
 There is such a stigma around needing to stop drinking in our culture.
 People are made to feel less than if they cross that unclear line between normal drinking and drinking too much.
 When I did stop drinking I felt battered and insecure.
 I needed someone to encourage me to see my choice as reaching for hope rather than running from despair.